icampsi/FindWhat/README.md

 # FindWhat
 FindWhat is a Qt-powered program that provides tools for users to create paths or methods to extract changing values from a series of PDF files (such as numbers within different bills) and output them to a CSV file in any desired order.

-THIS PROGRAM IS CURRENTLY UNDER CONSTRUCTION and some functionalities may not work as intended, but it already fulfills its main purpose.
+THIS PROGRAM IS CURRENTLY UNDER CONSTRUCTION and some functionalities may not work, but it already fulfills its main purpose.
 Currently, I am working on serialization so that the created Esquemes do not need to be recreated each time.
 Also, keep in mind that this is my first time using QT and I'm learning on the spot.

-*This program is part of a larger application that first allows users to extract data from PDFs (using FindWhat), and then sort this data to create customized .rtf and .pdf bills, and send them to a list of email addresses.
-I am currently using both programs for a housing cooperative.
-We receive 32 monthly utility bills from different companies and need to extract various values from them to create 24 bills, one for each house, and send them via email.
-The program that creates the bills is still not flexible and is only usable for our specific case.
-In the future, I intend to make it more flexible, similar to what I've done with FindWhat, and publicly post it on GitHub so that other housing cooperatives or anyone in need can use it for free.
+*This program is part of a larger application that initially allows users to extract data from PDFs (using FindWhat), followed by sorting this data to generate customized .rtf and .pdf bills, which are then sent to a list of email addresses.
+Currently, I am utilizing both programs for a housing cooperative.
+We receive 32 monthly utility bills from various companies and need to extract diverse values from them to create 24 bills, one for each house, and subsequently send them via email.
+The bill creation program is currently inflexible and tailored specifically to our case.
+However, I plan to enhance its flexibility, like I'm doing with FindWhat, and eventually make it publicly available on GitHub.
+This would enable other housing cooperatives or individuals with similar needs to utilize it freely.

 # Dependencies:
 - Poppler (for converting PDF files into text)